Mayor called reckless for urging Vegas to test reopening

 U.S. Rep. Dina Titus, a Democrat who represents the Las Vegas Strip, said Goodman doesn't represent the area “literally or figuratively" and the advice of scientists telling people to stay home should be heeded.

-Justin Jones, a Democrat who sits on the Clark County Commission that oversees the Strip, called the mayor “an embarrassment” and said her comments were insulting to the citizens and businesses of the region.
+Justin Jones, a Democrat who sits on the Clark County Commission that oversees the Strip, called the mayor “an embarrassment."
 His commission colleague Michael Naft called the mayor’s remarks “reckless and dangerous” and said lifting restrictions too soon would be a slap in the face of those who sacrificed.

 The casino workers' Culinary Union, which represents about 60,000 bartenders, cooks, housekeepers and other employees, said Goodman's remarks were “outrageous considering essential frontline workers have been dealing with the consequences of this crisis firsthand.”